Amit Shah justifies BJP’s bid to form govt in Karnataka, flays Congress for ‘portraying defeat as its victory’

 “Congress is now starting to have faith in constitutional bodies like Supreme Court, Election Commission and they even like EVMs,” Shah said and voiced hope that it continues even when the Congress loses and is unable to form the government.

-Taunting the Congress, which has been critical of the Election Commission and the Supreme Court’s functioning in recent times, Shah said: “Now they (Congress) like EVM and Election Commission.
-It’s a good sign that opposition now likes both of them even after what they have in hand is an incomplete victory.
-All I can say is hopefully they like EVM and Election Commission even when they lose and abide by SC’s order.”

 The BJP also claimed that the Congress lawyer lied in the Supreme Court that BJP leader B S Yeddyurappa had sought seven days time from the Governor to prove majority in the House.
+Shah also mocked the newly-formed alliance as already destabilised, claiming that is why MLAs are still closed in the hotel rooms.

+Countering the BJP chief’s charges, Congress leader Anand Sharma said Amit Shah does not respect the Constitution.
+“I don’t think Amit Shah has knowledge of or respects the Constitution.
+Even if he has the knowledge of the Constitution, he doesn’t respect it,” he said.

 For all the latest Elections News, download Indian Express App